 To drive the point home, you need to feel it.
 Jump on the bar and do a few bodybuilding pull-ups—bent knees, a big chest, and retracted scapulae.
 To exaggerate the effect, cross your ankles and turn your knees out as far as they will go.
 And use the anatomical breathing match: expand the chest as your going up.

 If you have good body awareness, you will notice that the external hip rotation took the load away from the front of the torso, making it stretched and weak, and shifted it to the middle and lower back.
 An entirely different type of a lat synergy.

 Studs and duds alike need correctives to stand straight.
 Athletes from many sports, gun carrying professionals, and people with physical professions acquire what Ori Hofmekler calls the “warrior posture.”
-You know the look: a slightly sunk in chest and flared scapulae, a mild kyphosis, a neck that does not quite look happy where it is.
-I remember teaching kettlebell skills to a high level acrobat.
-His lats could have been folded wings of a pterodactyl; his rhomboids were nowhere to be found…
+You know the look: a slightly sunk-in chest and flared scapulae, a mild kyphosis, a neck that does not quite look happy where it is.
+I remember teaching kettlebell skills to a high-level acrobat.
+His lats could have been folded wings of a pterodactyl, while his rhomboids were nowhere to be found.

 Which brings us into the correctives territory.
 We will go there another time, when we discuss rows.